Elections

 • Time Commitment: Serving on the board typically requires approximately 7-12 hours per month, depending on your level of involvement.
 This includes attending meetings, organizing events, and engaging in advocacy work.

-How to Apply
+How to Apply for a Board Position

 If you’re interested in becoming a board candidate, please follow these steps: